Shell Features

 Pipelines

 The pipe control operator | helps you connect the output of a command as the input of another command.
 This operator vastly reduces the need for temporary intermediate files.
-As discussed previously in the Unix Philosophy section, command line tools specialize in one task.
+As discussed previously in the Unix Philosophy section, command line tools usually specialize in a single task.
 If you can break down a problem into smaller tasks, the pipe operator will come in handy often.
 Here are some examples:

 # change to the 'scripts' directory and source the 'du.sh' script